galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![Settings for running the workflow](../../images/101_38.png)
 >
+>    > ### {% icon comment %} Potential workflow issues
+>    > Galaxy validates the workflow inputs to ensure they're correct.
+It may show a validation error at the start, until you select `Exons` for the Exons input, and your repeats for the Features input.
+>
->    Once the workflow has started you will initially be able to see all its steps:
+> 6. Once the workflow has started you will initially be able to see all its steps:
 >
 >    ![Datasets appearing in the history](../../images/101_39.png)
 {: .hands_on}